 Admire the Grand Haven Lighthouse

 This stalwart structure was built in 1839.
-The Grand Haven Lighthouse is made up of two separate lights, each on either end of the enchanting south pier.
+The Grand Haven Lighthouse comprises two separate lights, each on either end of the enchanting south pier.
 Both are painted bright red and are connected by a lighted catwalk.
 This catwalk stretches on to connect with the boardwalk, as well.

 See the Musical Fountain